 You can include <LANG> placeholders in the path.
 The <LANG> placeholder is explained below.

-If your WebHelp system contains a knowledge portal page, and the HTML file is not already in the content folder, move the HTML file to the content folder.

-(The initial location of the portal page HTML file depends on where you imported it into your RoboHelp project.)

-For example, if your content folder is C:/WebHelp/Balance/Balance, the knowledge portal page is Balance_KPPv1_4.htm, and the HTML file is in the root folder, move Balance_KPPv1_4.htm to C:/WebHelp/Balance/Balance.

-After you have run the script, move the knowledge page back to its original location if it was not already in the content folder.

-The script tags all HTML files in the content folder and subfolders with Google Analytics and the feedback form.
-The step ensures that the portal page is tagged if it was not originally in the content folder.

 If you are processing a legacy WebHelp system, specify “legacy” for the webhelp_content_folder key.
 For example:

 webhelp: C/WebHelp/Legacy.htm

 webhelp_content_folder: legacy

 A legacy WebHelp system is a system built directly from RoboHelp rather than single-sourced from FrameMaker.
 Legacy systems do not contain a separate contents folder.